 Edy Craig and the ‘Pageant of Great Women’ at Smallhythe Place

+This was created for our 2018 Triumphant Women exhibition, and has now finished.
 Edy Craig (1869-1947), daughter of actress Ellen Terry, was a suffragette and a political theatrical activist, a producer and a designer who lived at Smallhythe for over 40 years.
 She was a founding member of the Actresses' Franchise League and later a director of the feminist Pioneer Players.

 " I certainly grew up quite firmly certain that no self-respecting woman could be other than a Suffragist. "

 The ‘Pageant of Great Women’ was written by Cicely Hamilton and was based on an idea by Edy Craig who both produced it and played a part.
 The production consisted of three main roles: Justice, Woman and Prejudice.
 The first two roles were played by women and the latter by a man and they were supported by a large cast portraying famous and accomplished historical heroines.

 The Pageant made the front page of the Daily Mail in November 1909 attracting positive publicity at a time when suffragettes were being portrayed as violent trouble makers.
 It was performed many times and included venues such as The Royal Albert Hall, The Savoy Theatre and The Philharmonic Hall in 1912 after a speech by Emmeline Pankhurst.

 The play was a great success and was requested by women’s groups throughout the country.
 Edy took charge of the arrangements for these productions taking with her the three actors who had speaking parts, along with costumes, to dress the thirty or forty players provided by each local suffrage society.
 At the climax of the ‘Pageant of Great Women’, the character Woman addressed men everywhere: "I stand for the clear right to hold my life my own" and "this you must know: The world is mine, as yours".